simonbates/procdraw-old/README.md

 - GLEW
 - GLM

-Build Procdraw and run the tests with these steps:
+You can build Procdraw and run the tests with these steps:

 ```
 $ mkdir build